SwiftIsland/Playgrounds/README.md

 **Don't forget to build the framework before you play your playground!**

 Still having trouble?
 Here are some other tips:
+- Sometimes Playgrounds can be a bit buggy, so building the framework again and playing the playground again can never hurt.
+- Restarting XCode can also be a good idea in some cases of uncorporation
 - make sure you have the build target for you framework set to the same platform as your playground
 ![platform.png](platform.png)
+- We can probably add more things to this list during the Workshop.

 ### Playground description